-Decisions by Jim Treliving is one of my favorite books.
+Decisions by Jim Treliving is one of my favourite books.
 It was written as a business book, but it has a lot of family lessons as well.
 A lot of family law clients enjoy reading books.
 People tend to get philosophical when going through a divorce.
 They are hungry for information that helps them cope with their dark times.

-I have decided to do book reviews of some of my favorite books.
+I have decided to do book reviews of some of my favourite books.
 I will cover the books from a family law angle.
 Read this article and then go read the book.
 Reach out to me on my Linkedin and let me know what you thought of the book!

 If you have read the book before, leave a comment below and let me know what you got from it.